Princess Xenia (aircraft): Transatlantic attempt

 On 2 February 1927, the aircraft was registered in Britain as G-EBTS.
-It had been bought by the son of millionaire William B. Leeds, also named William B. Leeds, who named the aircraft for his wife, the Russian Princess Xenia.
+It had been bought by the son of millionaire William B. Leeds, also named William B. Leeds, who named the aircraft after his wife, the Russian Princess Xenia.
 Leeds subsequently loaned the aircraft to Captain Robert McIntosh (also known as All-Weather Mac), in whose name the aircraft was registered.
 Together with Irish Air Corps Commandant James Fitzmaurice, McIntosh made a failed attempt to cross the Atlantic from Baldonnel Aerodrome near Dublin on 16 September 1927.
 After five and a half hours of flight and 300 miles over the Atlantic, bad weather caused them to return.
 They landed with a crash at Beale strand, close to Ballybunion, County Kerry.
 At the time, the aircraft was brown/gold and blue, without cabin windows and marked with G-EBTS.
 It was fitted with a single Bristol Jupiter engine.